Honouring APAC’s Founding President

 Recipients of the SBAA are selected by and Sue Beeton along with past recipients.
 The SBAA is only awarded in those years when there is a candidate (or candidates) deserving such recognition.

 One thing that is so important for the APac Chapter has been the commitment of our foundation members and staff.
-Past winners have demonstrated this: Kathy Palmer, Perry Hobson, Madelene Blaer and Carolyn Childs.
+Past winners have demonstrated this: Kathy Palmer, Perry Hobson, Madelene Blaer, and Carolyn Childs.
 This year, the past Award recipients (who choose the winner) were in unanimous and enthusiastic agreement with my nomination.
-Once again this year’s recipient has been instrumental in the development of our chapter and a great sounding-board and supporter to me in those early, challenging days of the Chapter.
+Once again, this year’s recipient has been instrumental in the development of our chapter and a great sounding board and supporter to me in those early, challenging days of the Chapter.
 Some of this person’s achievements were noted in the President’s address at the AGM, which I would like to reiterate.
 In 2019, he was awarded the TTRA International Distinguished Researcher Award – one of only FIVE to ever win this prestigious award.
-At the time, I noted that he embodies the diverse membership of TTRA as a tourism operator, hospitality provider, worked in academia, a research consultant and government-based social researcher.
-His commitment to the Chapter has resulted in being elected to the International Board, where he continues to support us and the ‘internationalisation’ of TTRA overall.
+At the time, I noted that he embodies the diverse membership of TTRA as a tourism operator, hospitality provider, worked in academia, a research consultant, and a government-based social researcher.
+His commitment to the Chapter has resulted in being elected to the International Board, where he continues to support us and the ‘internationalization’ of TTRA overall.

-When our founder, Dr Sue Beeton, was looking to set up the APac Chapter, she needed to find a mix of people who understood what TTRA really is, and how diverse we are in terms of the research groups who are our members.
+When our founder, Dr. Sue Beeton, was looking to set up the APac Chapter, she needed to find a mix of people who understood what TTRA really is and how diverse we are in terms of the research groups who are our members.
 A person was recommended to Sue by other TTRA leaders who had worked with her, so even though they had never met, Sue approached Carolyn Childs.
 Sue could not have asked for a greater supporter, and Carolyn went on to follow her as the Second President of the Chapter.
-Carolyn has remained committed to TTRA, both at the chapter and international level, and played a major role in the programming for our first ever international conference in the Asia-Pacific region last year – TTRA’s 50th Annual Conference.
-As Immediate Past President, Carolyn continues to support the Chapter during this very strange and difficult year through offering her webinar hosting services and moderating the Post-COVID Conversations series.
-This decision was not only Sue’s, the committee of all previous award recipients agreeing unanimously.
+Carolyn has remained committed to TTRA, both at the chapter and international level and played a major role in the programming for our first-ever international conference in the Asia-Pacific region last year – TTRA’s 50th Annual Conference.
+As Immediate Past President, Carolyn continues to support the Chapter during this very strange and difficult year by offering her webinar hosting services and moderating the Post-COVID Conversations series.
+This decision was not only Sue’s; the committee of all previous award recipients agreed unanimously.

-Professor Hobson has made an outstanding contribution to the early days of the Chapter, not least his support for the decision to establish the Asia-Pacific Chapter itself.
-This support led on to Chairing and hosting the inaugural Chapter conference in 2012.
+Professor Hobson has made an outstanding contribution to the Chapter’s early days, not least his support for the decision to establish the Asia-Pacific Chapter itself.
+This support led to Chairing and hosting the inaugural Chapter conference in 2012.
 He served on the Board until December 2017 and was the first Chapter Vice President.
 Without Perry’s passion, experience, professionalism, and support, the APac chapter would not be where it is today.

 Our Chapter is run entirely by volunteers, so we often need professional support from a dedicated team.
 Consequently, those who provide us with this support are critical to our success.
 One person has gone above and beyond the call of duty in this regard ever since I began to seriously consider founding TTRA APac.
-Regardless of the time of day or night, she has always responded promptly and supportively to our many requests and seamlessly integrated our needs into that of TTRA overall.
-As a chapter, we don’t pay any of her salary, but reap the benefits of her experience and passion.
-Late night/early morning calls and responses to our many requests, large and small, has supported us more than she would realize and gives us a direct link into the organization as a whole.
-Until Treeline came on board, I was not prepared to even consider starting this Chapter as we needed people who could take a long-term perspective in an organization which progresses its Executive annually.
-While setting up the Chapter, I worked with four different Presidents, but only one Executive Director!
+Regardless of the time of day or night, she has always responded promptly and supportively to our many requests and seamlessly integrated our needs into that TTRA overall.
+As a chapter, we don’t pay any of her salary but reap the benefits of her experience and passion.
+Late night/early morning calls and responses to our many requests, large and small, have supported us more than she would realize and given us a direct link to the organization as a whole.
+Until Treeline came on board, I was not prepared to even consider starting this Chapter as we needed people who could take a long-term perspective in an organization that progresses its Executive annually.
+While setting up the Chapter, I worked with four different Presidents but only one Executive Director!

-If you haven’t already guessed the winner of the inaugural Sue Beeton Achievement Award was Kathy Palmer, Executive Director of TTRA.
+If you haven’t already guessed, the inaugural Sue Beeton Achievement Award winner was Kathy Palmer, Executive Director of TTRA.